emb-riscv/specs-markdown/Introduction.md

 ## Mission Statement

-Define a modern C/C++ friendly microcontroller architecture, that makes writing embedded software easier and more productive.
-And enjoy the process!
+Define a modern C/C++ friendly microcontroller architecture, that makes writing multi-threaded embedded software easier and more productive.
+And... enjoy the process!

 ## Goal